Angericky/defragmentation-file-system/README.md

   Using the same code, the disk after my defragmentation can also be extracted the same 17 files.

 ## what's more
+1. I call 'fout_name' function to add "-defrag" to the filename before its suffix*/
+    * find the suffix position of the filename.
+        1.If the file has a suffix, according to where the '.' occurs, find the suffix position 2.If it doesn't, the position refers to the position after the last char data.
+    * Then add str "-defrag" to the filename.
 2. I find the swap_offset in superblock is 10243, which means the file system has overall 10243 blocks and the size is 10243 * 512 = 5,244,416 bytes.
     But the original datafile has only 5,243,392 bytes, which is 10241 blocks.
     So the original file loses 2 blocks, and my output file is 1024 bytes larger.